Codebrahma/cbweb/posts/introduction-to-cryptocurrencies/2016-08-17-Introduction-to-Cryptocurrencies.md

 title: 'Introduction to Cryptocurrencies'
 date: 2016-08-17
 featuredpost: false
+category:
+- Cryptocurrency
 description: >-
-  Introduction to Cryptocurrencies
+  This blog post takes a simplified look at cryptocurrencies like bitcoin to help everyone understand what it is, how it works, and its implications.
+keywords:
+- cryptocurrencies
+- bitcoins
+- fintech
 author: Tarun Batra
-category:
-- Cryptocurrency
 link: /introduction-to-cryptocurrencies
 tags:
 - Bitcoins